-Whenever a directory number (DN) is configured in Cisco Unified CM Release 4.0 and later, it is placed in the call routing table, regardless of whether the respective device (for example, an IP phone) is registered or not.
-This behavior differs from previous Unified CM versions, where patterns were added to the call routing table only if the respective devices were registered.
-An implication of this modified behavior is that it is no longer possible to rely on secondary, identical patterns to provide failover capabilities to applications when the application (and hence the primary pattern) is unregistered.
-Because the primary pattern is now permanently in the call routing table, the secondary pattern will never be matched.
-It is, however, possible to achieve the same effect by using the Forward No Answer field on primary patterns such as CTI route points because this field accepts wildcards in Cisco Unified CM Release 4.0 and later.
+Whenever a directory number (DN) is configured in Cisco Unified CM, it is placed in the call routing table, regardless of whether the respective device (for example, an IP phone) is registered or not.
+An implication of this behavior is that it is not possible to rely on secondary, identical patterns to provide failover capabilities to applications when the application (and hence the primary pattern) is unregistered.
+Because the primary pattern is permanently in the call routing table, the secondary pattern will never be matched.